Hemanth-Avinash/COMP2042_CW_hcyhg1/README.md

 Features Not Implemeted | Explanation
 ----------------------- | -----------
 The single start button | I replaced one single start button to 3 buttons, so the user can choose the levels to the game.
+Quit button | The Quit button is removed as the user might want to go back to menu to see high score.
+The user can press the 'x' symbol to quit the GUI.
-Quit button | The Quit button is replaced with the name input at the end that follows with scene logout `Account.java` | This class was not required as I didnt use an account system
+`Account.java` | This class was not required as I didnt use an account system
 ## Changes
 ### Classes